rikhuijzer/PrecompileSignatures.jl/README.md

 So firstly, the strength of this package is mostly to automatically decide what to precompile.
 You don't need to manually figure out what code to run.
-Secondly, the strenght of this package lies in codebases where the code cannot easily be called during the precompilation phase.
+Secondly, the strength of this package lies in codebases where the code cannot easily be called during the precompilation phase.
 For example, for code with side-effects such as disk or network operations.

 ## How does this package compare to SnoopCompile?